 These machines generally move quickly, handle well, and are suspended nicely.
 Another feature of city machines is visibility.
 These machines have typically reflectors and lights attached for night riding.

 There are lots of cool mountain bikes, but you should check out this mountain bike.
 Mountain bikes are designed to handle trails, dirt, rocks, hills, and all kinds of dirty conditions.
 While city bikes are built to not puncture and break at the first pothole, mountain bikes are manufactured with suspension systems or hydraulic brakes to prevent riders from flying off the bike.
 Mountain bikes must be heavy enough to withstand the elements but light enough to be managed by the rider.

-You can check out a great hybrid bike on Amazon.
 There are lots of different styles of hybrid bikes, meaning that the category includes lots of different materials.
 Hybrid cycles might be made from:

 - Bamboo.
 Bamboo makes a durable yet flexible frame.
 Plus, bamboo is sustainable and grows back.